Prof. Dr. J. Anton Zensus

 Interested and qualified individuals are encouraged to apply by submitting curriculum vitae, list of publications, research interests, and have three letters of recommendation sent to the above address (email or hardcopy) by May 1st, 2017.
 The application can be separate for any of the positions or joint for all of them (please specify in the cover letter).

-The initial appointment as staff scientist is for two years with the possibility of extension after review.
-The anticipated start date is in early 2015.
-The researcher will be employed at the framework of the German wage agreement for the public system (TVöD) in level 13, including benefits such as belonging to the German statutory health insurance and pension systems.
+The initial appointment in both categories is for two years with the possibility of extension after review.
+The anticipated start date is mid 2017.
+Remuneration is within the framework of the German wage agreement for the public system (TVöD) in level 13, starting from a gross salary of 48160€ yearly.
+Individually determined tax, and contributions for social benefits and statutory health insurance will be deducted.